 Lake Titicaca Frog – Scientists Join Forces to Save Species

-Scrotum Frog or Telmatobius culeus mostly recognised as Titicaca water frog is an endangered species of frogs & also one of the world’s largest exclusive aquatic frogs.
+Scrotum Frog or Telmatobius coleus mostly recognized as the Titicaca water frog is an endangered species of frog & also one of the world’s largest exclusive aquatic frogs.

 Several reasons together contribute to the deteriorating status of the Titicaca water frog.
-The genus of Telmatobius is highly threatened.
-Let’s have a look at the few most vital reasons for the precarious status & threats possessed to these species.
+Threats highly endanger the Telmatobius genus.
+Let’s examine the few most crucial reasons causing the precarious status and threats these species face.

 Heavy Pollution and Mass Extinction:

-Since 2015, a large number of mass losses has also been observed in the Lake Titicaca Frog.
+Since 2015, we have observed a large number of mass losses in the Lake Titicaca Frog.

 Capture for Food

 The “ scrotum frogs” are consumed as a traditional food or blended drink.
-These species are claimed to be aphrodisiac so it is used as a traditional medicine to cure diseases like TB, anaemia, infertility, asthma etc. A small number of frogs have also been exported to foreign countries for the pet trade, food or frog leather (skin).
+These species are claimed to be aphrodisiac so it is used as a traditional medicine to cure diseases like TB, anemia, infertility, asthma, etc. A small number of frogs have also been exported to foreign countries for the pet trade, food, or frog leather (skin).

 Conservation Measures by the Scientists:

-A team has been created by professionals from Bolivia’s Science Museum, Peru’s Cayetano Heredia University, Ecuador’s Pontifical Catholic University, the country’s Natural History Museum, Denver Zoo in the US and the NGO NaturalWay.
+Professionals from Bolivia’s Science Museum have created a team, Peru’s Cayetano Heredia University, Ecuador’s Pontifical Catholic University, the country’s Natural History Museum, Denver Zoo in the US, and the NGO NaturalWay.

-So, these five scientific institutions are together coming up to preserve the threatened species of Lake Titicaca Frog.
+So, these five scientific institutions are collaborating to preserve the threatened species of the Lake Titicaca Frog.
 The scientists will together study and research the habitat of the Lake Titicaca giant frogs.
 Additionally, they are going to carry out a genetic analysis to exactly infer how to best safeguard the species.

-The government of Peru and Bolivia has initiated projects to resolve the environmental issues of Lake Titicaca.
+The Peru and Bolivia government has initiated projects to resolve Lake Titicaca’s environmental issues.
 These conservation projects have been started with the motive to find out the reasons for mass demolition.
 They also contribute to population monitoring, and steps to reduce their demand for traditional foods and so much more!